The Farewell (2019 film): Plot

 On the day of the wedding, both Haibin and Hao Hao break down in tears on separate occasions but manage to proceed through the banquet without raising Nai Nai's suspicions.
 Billi intercepts Nai Nai's medical test results from the hospital and has it altered to reflect a clean bill of health, helping to maintain the lie.

 That night, Nai Nai gives Billi a hóngbāo, encouraging her to spend the money as she chooses.
 Billi admits that she wants to stay in Changchun to spend more time with Nai Nai, but Nai Nai declines, telling her that she needs to live her own life.
 When Billi reveals the Guggenheim Fellowship rejection to her, Nai Nai encourages Billi to keep an open mind and not get hung up on this failure, "don't be the bull endlessly ramming its horns into the corner of the room."
 She says that "life is not about what things one does, but more so about how one goes about doing them".

 Billi keeps her promise to maintain the lie.
 She shares a tearful goodbye with Nai Nai as the visiting family members return to their homes in Japan and America.
-A title card reveals that six years after her diagnosis, the woman Nai Nai's character was based on is still alive and still unaware of her sickness.
+A title card reveals that six years after her diagnosis, the woman Nai Nai's character was based on, Wang's grandmother, is still alive and still unaware of her sickness.